-Faculty

-Margaret Gentry, Director

-Vivyan C. Adair

-Gwyn Kirk

-Chandra Talpade Mohanty

-Margo Okazawa-Rey

-Susan Sánchez-Casal (Spanish)

-Program Committee

-Jinnie M. Garrett (Biology)

-Shelley P. Haley (Classics)

-Lydia R. Hamessley (Music)

-Esther S. Kanipe (History)

-Nancy Sorkin Rabinowitz

-(Comparative Literature)
+Faculty Margaret Gentry, Director Vivyan C. Adair (F,S) Danielle M. DeMuth Chandra Talpade Mohanty Joycelyn K. Moody Susan Sánchez-Casal (Spanish) (F) Program Committee Jinnie M. Garrett (Biology) Shelley P. Haley (Classics) Lydia R. Hamessley (Music) Esther S. Kanipe (History) Nancy Sorkin Rabinowitz (Comparative Literature)

 The concentration in Women's Studies consists of nine courses in Women's Studies, including 101, 201, 301 and 550, two courses selected from among 314, 327, 401, 402 or 405, and three electives.
-With the approval of the concentrator's advisor, one course from the list of related courses found at the end of this section may be counted toward the electives required for the concentration.
+With the approval of the concentrator's advisor, one course focused on women or gender that is not cross-listed with Women's Studies may be counted toward the electives required for the concentration.

 The Senior Program (550) is an interdisciplinary project culminating in a thesis or performance.
-Students who have an average of 88 in the concentration may receive honors through distinguished work in 550.
+Students who have an average of 90 in the concentration may receive honors through distinguished work in 550.
 A complete description of the Senior Program is available from the program director.

-A minor in Women's Studies consists of 101, 201, 301 and two courses selected from 314, 327, 401, 402 or 405.
+Å minor in Women's Studies consists of 101, 201, 301 and two courses selected from 314, 327, 401, 402 or 405.

 101F,S Introduction to Women's Studies.
-An interdisciplinary investigation of past and present views of women and of their roles, treatment and experiences in institutions and areas such as the family, the state, the work force, language and sexuality.
+An interdisciplinary investigation of past and present views of women and their roles, treatment and experiences in institutions such as the family, the state, the work force, language and sexuality.
 The diversity of women's experiences across age, class, ethnic, sexual, racial and national lines introduced, and theories of feminism and of women's studies discussed.
 (Writing-intensive.)
-Maximum enrollment, 20.
-Gentry, Mohanty and Sánchez-Casal (Fall); Adair and Gentry (Spring).
+(Proseminar.)
+Maximum enrollment, 16.
+Gentry and Mohanty (Fall); DeMuth and Gentry (Spring).